Can I get financial aid for Study Abroad?

 Students studying abroad during Fall or Spring Semesters

 Students studying at an approved La Salle University consortium or partner school during the fall or spring semesters will be charged full-time La Salle University tuition for the semester by La Salle University.
-This charge covers tuition and housing abroad.
-Students will receive an exemption of the University fees.
+Students will also be assessed a charge from housing while abroad, as well as an administrative fee.

 If necessary, students must notify the Campus Housing Office at (215) 951-1371, and Dining Services at (215) 951-1388, of their plans to study abroad and request to be removed from their University housing and meal plan.
 Costs such as airfare, meals, books, personal incidental expenses and other travel costs are not included in the University charges.

 Students who wish to receive financial aid must apply for financial aid in accordance with the regular La Salle University policy and procedures.
 For application instructions, visit http://www.lasalle.edu/howtoapply.

 Financial Aid and Scholarship Information for Studying Abroad

 Financial Aid and Scholarships that MAY be used for Study Abroad: